0xAX/linux-insides/Initialization/linux-initialization-1.md

 #define MAX_PHYSMEM_BITS       46
 ```

-Ok, we did some early checks and now we can move on.
+Okay, we did some early checks and now we can move on.

 Fix base addresses of page tables
 --------------------------------------------------------------------------------